 Businesses of all sizes report that friendly fraud is one of the leading attacks that they deal with today.

-One reason behind the increase in friendly fraud is buyers’ remorse – customers purchasing products on impulse only to regret their purchase.
+One reason behind the increase in friendly fraud is buyers’ remorse – customers purchase products on impulse only to regret their purchase.

 Addressing friendly fraud before it occurs can be difficult.
 This is why you need to ensure that you have a robust process in place to identify such frauds and take action once it’s happened.